 The laws around riding with headphones are quite murky and confusing depending on where you live and ride.

 In the UK, it's not illegal to ride with headphones, although this is always a hotly debated topic.
-It's worth bearing in mind that you are still able to be prosecuted by dangerous riding or riding without due care and attention, so it's important to be spatially aware at all times.
+It's worth bearing in mind that you are still able to be prosecuted for dangerous riding or riding without due care and attention, so it's important to be spatially aware at all times.

 If you do decide to ride with headphones, it is important to be aware of ambient sounds around you, so opt for headphones with either active noise amplification/ transparency or, even bone conducting headphones which leave your ears unrestricted.

-What are the best headphones for Zwift and discord?
+What are the best headphones for Zwift and Discord?

 What's the best headphones for cycling and talking on line?